 Hi!
 I’m Linda.
 I’ve been running Eco Traveller since 2011.
 Originally from Northern Ireland, where the grass is always green but the skies are grey, I constantly craved sunnier climes where I could don a pair of shorts for at least seven days in a row.
+This led to an insatiable wanderlust, which still bubbles just below the surface.

 While travelling I became more aware of the various negative impacts of globetrotting and the importance of ecotourism and responsible travel.
 Over the years I’ve watched places I’ve visited change dramatically; rarely for the better, so always keep in mind how I travel when trip planning.